alexanderajju/alexanderajju.github.io/Writeups/Writeup/Writeup.md

 date: 2021-07-02
 publish: True

-description: "Writeup is an easy difficulty Linux box with DoS protection in place to prevent brute forcing.
-A CMS is found, and contains a SQL injection vulnerability, which is leveraged to gain user credentials.
+description: "Writeup is an easy difficulty Linux box with a CMS DoS protection in place to prevent brute forcing with a SQL injection vulnerability, which is leveraged to gain user credentials..
 The user is found to be in a non-default group, which gives write access to part of the PATH.
 A path hijacking results in escalation of privileges to root.
 "
 ---